Posted on March 10th, 2021

 To run the match report for this walkthrough using CockroachDB data, you can download Interzoid's Cloud Data Connect here.

-You will need to register at the Interzoid Web site to get your trial API license key, required to use the product, which accesses the APIs over the Cloud at runtime.
+You will need to register-api-account at the Interzoid Web site to get your trial API license key, required to use the product, which accesses the APIs over the Cloud at runtime.

 If you would like to run larger tests, contact email@example.com and mention this blog to receive a larger number of free usage credits.